jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
+v2 - Version 2 is a significant update to the Crestron-Home Assistant integration driver.
+There are enhancements to improve robustness, support for new entities, bug fixes, and support for a few entities that are shown in the demo program as being in beta because I don't have the hardware to test with.
+One example of a new module in v2 is a media player source select module.
+This allows for selecting different sources connected to a Roku or AppleTV.

+IMPORTANT - DO NOT MIX MODULES FROM V1.X WITH V2 MODULES AND THE V2 C# LIBRARY.
+A CHANGE WAS REQUIRED IN THE WAY LISTS ARE PASSED BETWEEN C# AND THE S+ MODULES THAT MAKES THE TWO VERSIONS INCOMPATIBLE.

+Also please note that operation of the camera module is VERY hardware dependent.
+For example, it includes the ability to turn a camera on/off but many cameras don't support this.
+It also includes the ability to route video from a camera to a media player.
+However, this is dependent on the video format produced by the camera and the capabilities of the media player itself.
+Because of the challenges of trying to test this module it is listed as beta.

+For now I am leaving v1.5 on this GitHub in case there is a situation where someone needs the old version.

 v1.5 - Fixed a problem with dual temperature set points in the climate module.
 Also, added support for max/min humdiity in the climate module though I'm not sure of a thermostat that supports this feature.